Leg or foot amputation - dressing change

 - A basin for water and soap to clean your hands while changing the dressings

-Take off your old dressing only if your doctor has told you to.
+Take off your old dressing only if your health care provider tells you to.
 Wash your hands with soap and warm water.
 Rinse with warm water and dry with a clean towel.

 Remove the elastic bandages from the stump, and set them aside.
 Put a clean towel under your leg before you take the old dressing off.
 Remove the tape.
 Unwind the outer wrap, or cut off the outer dressing with clean scissors.